-Deliveries of the Cirrus Vision Jet SF50 began in 2016, with deliveries ending in Present.
-93 Vision Jet aircraft are currently in active service.
+Deliveries of the Cirrus Vision Jet SF50 began in 2016, with deliveries still ongoing.
+At the time of writing, 93 Vision Jet aircraft are currently in active service.

 The Vision Jet can accommodate up to 5 passengers, with a maximum baggage capacity of 25 cubic feet.

 When in its optimum configuration, the Cirrus Vision Jet SF50 can cruise non-stop for up to 1,275 nautical miles (1,467 miles / 2,361 km).
 However, when configured for the fastest cruise speed, the Vision Jet can maintain a cruise speed of 311 knots.

 The Cirrus Vision Jet SF50 can cruise at up to 31,000 feet.
 Additionally, the Vision Jet has an average hourly fuel burn of 50 Gallons per Hour (GPH).

 Thanks to its Williams International FJ33-4A-19 engines, the Vision Jet has a total thrust output of 1,900 lbs.